chloe4E/product-technical-tests/web-app/nearest-boutiques/README_CF.md

 It took me approximatively 4 hours to develop this project. <br>
 I started with connecting to the two APIs as this was the base of the project. <br>
 Once this was achieved, I thought about the structure of the App and implemented it. <br>Afterwards I worked on the function to compute the distance between the boutiques and the location of the user.
 I reached a working prototype which I refactored slightly.<br>
-Finally I minimally styled the App with Boostrap.
-As this is a PoC, the App is not deployed.
+Finally I minimally styled the App with Boostrap. <br>
+As this is a PoC, the App is not deployed and runs in development mode.
 <br>

 <br>